crmathieu/shortest-path/README.md

 Let’s say we are at _Fullstack Academy_ in New York, and we want to know the shortest possible path to _Cafe Grumpy_ (see diagram).
 The weight of the edge between each node and its neighbors represents the distance it takes to walk from a node to the others.

 The graph can be represented by a neighbors map.
 Each key in the neighbors list points to an array of edges extending from the node corresponding to the key.
 In a weighted graph, the neighbors list carries a second piece of information: the weight of each edge, or the cost of getting to that particular node.
+The numbers in red inside each node represent the node's ID which is an arbitrary integer value we give to each node in order to easily differentiate them.

 <img src="./graph.jpeg">